1kunal1997/Service-API/README.md

 boolean | checkEligibility(Item item) | Checks if the item is eligible for the program.
 List<Condition> | getConditions() | Returns the conditions for eligibility as a list.

  The item is first passed into the *incorrentInputs* function to both check whether the client's request was converted successfully, and whether the client provided all the fields necessary.
 If not, the controller sends an **HTTP:400 (BAD REQUEST)** response back to the client.
-Otherwise, *checkEligibility* is called.
+Otherwise, *checkEligibility* is called, which checks if the client's item passes each condition.
+The controller then sends this flag along with an **HTTP:200 (OK)** response back.

  *Condition* is an interface found in the *service/* directory.
 It only has one function declaration: `boolean check(Item item)`.
 Every condition that the item must pass is defined as its own class (stored in the *service/conditions/* directory) and implements this interface.
 So far, we have 3 classes, each having their own definition of the *check* method: